John Arundell (died 1435): Death

 Arundell made financial arrangements in his will that would maintain a chantry of five chaplains and a clerk at St Columb Major.
 The condition of this arrangement was that they would continue to pray for the souls of Arundell, and his kindred.
 He also left money to build a chapel in the parish church of St Columb Major to house his own tomb.
 He died on 11 January 1435 and his will was proved on 7 June.
+His will mentions his daughter Joan, his cousin Isabel Bevylle, his son Remfrey, and his son Thomas.